JvanKatwijk/algol-60-compiler/README.md

 frontend.c
 --------------------------------------------------------------------

-The file frontend.c is the source of the real Algol 60 to C translator.
+The file frontend.c contains the source of the real Algol 60 to C translator.
 As mentioned in the manual, the original idea was - whenever I would have some more free time - to recode the frontend into Algol 60 code itself but that (almost obviously) never happened.